 In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income, which requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of equity.
 The amendments in this update should be applied retrospectively.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
 In December 2011, the FASB issued ASU No. 2011-12, Comprehensive Income (Topic 220)-Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05, deferring its requirement that companies present reclassification adjustments for each component of accumulated other comprehensive income in both net income and other comprehensive income on the face of the financial statements.
 Entities continue to be required to present amounts reclassified out of accumulated other comprehensive income on the face of the financial statements or to disclose those amounts in the notes to the financial statements.
 The requirement to present reclassification adjustments in interim periods was also deferred.
 However, entities are required to report a total for comprehensive income in condensed financial statements of interim periods in a single continuous statement or in two consecutive statements.
-The FASB is reconsidering the presentation requirements for reclassification adjustments in many periods in a single continuous statement or in two consecutive statements.
-The FASB is reconsidering the presentation requirements for reclassification adjustments for periods of this standard will not have an impact on our co
+The FASB is reconsidering the presentation requirements for reclassification adjustments impact presentation and disclosure only, and therefore the ultimate adoption of this standard will not have an impact on our consolidated financial position, results of operations or cash flows.